San Bernardino, struck by attack, aims to keep bankruptcy on track

 "Our position in the case has been that the city can treat pension obligation bonds better than it proposes to and still provide adequate level of services," Marriott said.

-(Additional reporting by Alexandria Sage in San Bernardino and Jim Christie in San Francisco)
+(Additional reporting by Alexandria Sage in San Bernardino and Jim Christie in San Francisco; Editing by Sue Horton and Mary Milliken)